confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 The following functions will be added:
 * `PARSE_TIMESTAMP(format, timestamp_string)` - converts a string into a TIMESTAMP
 * `FORMAT_TIMESTAMP(format, timestamp)` - returns a string in the specified format
-* `NOW()` - returns the time after the logical plan is built.
+* `NOW()` - returns the timestamp after the logical plan is built.
 All calls of now() within the same query return the same value.
 * `CONVERT_TZ(timestamp, from_tz ,to_tz)` - converts a timestamp from one timezone to another

 There are a few existing UDFs that deal with dates.
 These should be left as is until a DATE type is implemented: